 Like any Science subject, practical plays an important role in Botany as well.
 It helps the students to be more acquainted with the terms, facts, concepts and principles related to the subject.
 TN Board Class 11 Practicals, especially help them to understand the concepts more clearly by making them perform exercises related to the concept.
+Here in this article below, we have tried to compile for the students of Class 11, the experiments and activities from the Tamil Nadu Board Class 11 Botany Practicals.

 These experiments and practical activities are designed to help make difficult and abstract concepts more real, remove misconceptions and even increase as well as sustain the interest of students in the subject.
 For this reason, the Tamil Nadu Board students should be taught via practical activities to acquire useful practical skills in concepts.